holgerbrandl/krangl/docs/roadmap.md

 * implement count and distinct [done]
 * remove regrouping in core verbs where possible
 * basic benchmarking framework (without jvm usage)
-* consider to use invoke for row access
+* consider to use invoke for row access (potentially decouple more arguable extensions in different namespace?)